Naval Reserve Association of Canada

 • Provides a virtual “home” for retired reservists

-• Encourages and promotes effective integration of French-speaking NRDs by providing French language material and communications wherever possible
+• Upholds the bilingual foundations of the country by providing both English and French language material and communications wherever possible

 • Curates an archive of information relating to the UNTD Program, including the “Nominal List” that documents almost all those who passed through the program from 1943 – 1968.
 This recognizes the UNTD status as founding members of the Association